 802.1 No zoning permit shall be required for the following activities;

 (a) Required agricultural practices, including the construction of farm structures, as those practices are defined by the Secretary of Agriculture, Food and Markets, in accordance with 24 V.S.A. §4413(d).
-Written notification, including a sketch plan showing structure setback distances from road rights-or-way, property lines, and surface waters shall be submitted to the Zoning Administrator prior to any construction, as required agricultural practices.
+Written notification, including a sketch plan showing structure setback distances from road rights-or-way, property lines, and surface waters shall be submitted to the Zoning Administrator prior to any construction for required agricultural practices.
 Such structures shall meet all setback requirements under these regulations, unless specifically waived by the Secretary,

 (b) Accepted silvicultural practices as those practices are defined by the Commissioner of Forests, Parks and Recreation, and forestry operations in accordance with 24 V.S.A. §4413(d),